-The Group has not early applied the new and revised IFRSs that have been issued but are not yet effective for the financial year beginning 1 January 2014.
+The Group has not early applied the new and revised IFRSs that have been issued but are not yet effective for the financial year beginning 1 January 2015.
 Management anticipates that the new and revised IFRSs will be adopted in the Group's consolidated financial statements when they become effective.
-The Group is in the process of assessing, where applicable, the potential effect of the new and revised IFRSs that will be effective in future periods but is not yet in a position to state whether these new IFRSs would have a material impact on its results of operations and financial position.
+The Group is in the process of assessing, where applicable, the potential effect of all new and revised IFRSs that will be effective in future periods but is not yet in a position to state whether these new IFRSs would have a material impact on its results of operations and financial position.

-List of New and revised IFRSs in issue but not yet effective:
+List of New and revised IFRSs in issue but not yet effective (up to 11 May 2015):